Alternative Spring Break 2018: Grenada

 The Alternative Spring Break program is an opportunity for students to participate in a volunteer service project in an international setting.
 Working together with our international partners, we will deepen our understanding of global social work issues while sharing our time and energy in a collaborative process supporting local agency goals.
 This year, we will collaborate with the Programme for Adolescent Mothers (PAM) to better understand and support the development of young families in this vibrant, complex environment.
-Students will develop training materials and activities focused on strengthening healthy families, reducing domestic violence, and minimizing risk of exposure to sexually transmitted infections.
+Students will develop training materials and activities focused on strengthening healthy families, reducing domestic violence, and other topics identified by PAM students, faculty and administrators..

 During FSU’s spring break, we will engage with staff and clients at the historical Heritage House in Mt.
 Parnassus, St. George’s, Grenada’s capital city.
 The CSW has longstanding relationships with leaders in Grenada’s social and child welfare services, helping students gain important cultural insights into the concerns and successes of this vibrant Caribbean nation.
 And of course, we’ll save time to enjoy their wonderful beaches, including Grand Anse and Morne Rouge!